RNGesus-exe/RNGesus-exe/README.md

 9) Make my own CPU (ARM assembly)

 Future Projects:
-1) Make my own robot car which works on Reinforcement Learning
-2) Make my own robot car which works on AI (SLAM)
+1) Make my own drone which works on AI and can perform 3D mapping (SLAM)
-3) To publish a research paper in AI
+2) To publish a research paper in AI
-4) Take the gold medal in the upcoming 2022 ICPC Nationals
+3) Take the gold medal in the upcoming 2022 ICPC Nationals

 If you got any good idea or want to work on an interesting project then let me know on my email 😄